amitgeed/amitgeed/README.md

 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with Learning Django
 - 💬 Ask me about Flutter or any tech Related Stuff
-- 📫 How to reach me:
+- 📫 How to reach me: Found contact details below.
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I spend approx 4 to 5 hours on YouTube per day